 - Global MIL Assessment Framework;

-- Guidelines for Broadcasters to Promote MIL and User-Generated Content;
+- Guidelines for Broadcasters on Promoting User-Generated Content and MIL;

 - Online multimedia MIL teaching resources tool; and